-Here you will find links to accessibility resources and organizations listed alphabetically.
-Links to resources are also listed by topic.
+Here you will find links to external accessibility resources and other organizations listed alphabetically.
+Links to external resources are also listed by topic.
 For information produced by the Minnesota Council on Disability, visit Information and Assistance.

 The Access Board is an independent Federal agency devoted to accessibility for people with disabilities.
-Created in 1973 to ensure access to federally funded facilities, the Board is now a leading source of information on accessible design.
-The Board develops and maintains design criteria for the built environment, transit vehicles, telecommunications equipment, and for electronic and information technology.
+Created in 1973 to ensure access to federally-funded facilities, the Board is now a leading source of information on accessible design.
+The Board develops and maintains design criteria for the built environment, transit vehicles, telecommunications equipment, and electronic and information technology.

 Access North is the Center for Independent Living of Northeastern Minnesota.
 It assists individuals with disabilities to live independently, pursue meaningful goals, and have equal opportunities and choices.